 - the promotion of reading and of books and libraries

 - the promotion of urban and architectural quality;

-- the promotion of cultural activities, with particular reference to the performing arts and cinema and the visual arts;
+- the promotion of cultural activities, with particular reference to the performing arts, film and the visual arts;

 - the support of artistic research and innovation;

 - the diffusion of Italian culture and art abroad.

 These matters still remain the basis of government action, although between 2006 and 2021 a series of legislative decrees have partially changed the areas of competence of the Ministry (for example with respect to the tourism sector) and its organizational structure (see chapter 3.1 and 4.2).